yastn/yastn/docs/source/tensor/algebra.rst

 Fusion of several vector spaces :math:`V_1,V_2,\ldots,V_n` creates a new vector space as direct product :math:`W=V_1 \otimes V_2 \otimes \ldots \otimes V_n`, which is then indexed by a single index of dimension :math:`\prod_i dim(V_i)`.
 The inverse operation can split the fused space into its original constituents.

-For dense tensors, this operation corresponds to reshaping.
+For dense tensors, this operation corresponds to a reshape.

 Fusion can be used to vary compression between (unfused) symmetric tensors with many small non-zero blocks and tensors with several fused spaces having just few, but large non-zero blocks.